ebi-ait/morphic-util/README.md

 Users need to have

 1. Basic command-line knowledge
-2. Python3.x installed on their machine
+2. Python 3.10 installed on their machine
-3. AWS Cognito username and password
+3. AWS Cognito username or email and password

 ## Install